James H. Hammond: Relationships and sexual assault

-Hammond's Secret and Sacred Diaries (not published until 1989) described, without embarrassment, his sexual abuse over two years of four teenage nieces, daughters of his sister-in-law Ann Fitzsimmons and her husband Wade Hampton II.
+Hammond's Secret and Sacred diaries (not published until 1988) described, without embarrassment, his sexual abuse over two years of four teenage nieces, daughters of his sister-in-law Ann Fitzsimmons and her husband Wade Hampton II.
 He blamed his behavior on what he described as the seductiveness of the "extremely affectionate" young women.
 The scandal "derailed his political career" for a decade to come after Wade Hampton III publicly accused him in 1843 when Hammond was governor.
 He was "ostracized by polite society" for some time, but in the late 1850s, he was nonetheless elected by the state legislature as a U.S. senator.

-Hammond's damage to the girls was far-reaching.
-Their social prospects were destroyed.
+Hammond's damage to the girls was far-reaching, destroying their social prospects.
 Considered to have tarnished social reputations as a result of his behavior, none of the four ever married.

-Hammond was known to have repeatedly raped two female slaves, one of whom may have been his own daughter.
-He raped the first slave, Sally Johnson, when she was 18 years old.
-Such behavior was not uncommon among white men of power at the time; their mixed-race children were born into slavery and remained there unless the fathers took action to free them.
-Later, Hammond raped Sally Johnson's daughter, Louisa, who was a year old baby when he bought her mother; the first rape apparently occurred when Louisa was 12; she also bore several of his children.
+Hammond was known to have repeatedly raped two enslaved women, one of whom may have been his daughter.
+He raped the first enslaved woman, Sally Johnson, when she was 18 years old.
+Such behavior was rampant among white men of power at the time; their mixed-race children were born into slavery and remained there unless the fathers took action to free them.
+Later, Hammond raped Sally Johnson's daughter, Louisa, who was a year-old baby when he bought her mother.
+The first rape occurred when Louisa was 12; she also bore several of his children.

-His wife left him for a few years after he repeatedly raped the enslaved girl, taking their own children with her.
-She later returned to her husband.
+Hammond's wife, Catherine, left him for a few years after he repeatedly raped the enslaved girl, taking her children with her.
+She later returned.

-In the late 20th century, historians learned that Hammond as a young man had a homosexual relationship with a college friend, Thomas Jefferson Withers, which is attested by two sexually explicit letters sent from Withers to Hammond in 1826.
-The letters, which are held among the Hammond Papers at the University of South Carolina, were first published by researcher Martin Duberman in 1981; they are notable as rare documentary evidence of same-sex relationships in the antebellum United States.
+In the late 20th century, historians learned that Hammond, as a young man, had a homosexual relationship with a college friend, Thomas Jefferson Withers, which is attested by two sexually explicit letters sent from Withers to Hammond in 1826.
+The letters, held among the Hammond Papers at the University of South Carolina, were first published by researcher Martin Duberman in 1981; they are notable as rare documentary evidence of same-sex relationships in the antebellum United States.

 Legacy

 Hammond School in Columbia, South Carolina, was named the James H. Hammond Academy when founded in 1966.
-It was one of a number of private schools known as segregation academies, founded to preserve racial segregation in schools.
+It was one of many private schools known as segregation academies, established to preserve racial segregation in schools.
 Although many of these segregation academies are now defunct, Hammond School continued to develop; after the 1970s, it expanded its admission policy, as federal law mandated, to be non-discriminatory.
 The school changed its name to reflect this.